alexcorre/backbone-and-require/README.md

 ![](https://github.com/alexcorre/backbone-and-require/raw/master/images/part0/success0.png)

-Part 1: Rendering a collection of items
+Part 1: Rendering an array of Models
 ---------------------------------------

 On mobile, given the interface, almost everything is a list!
 It is important to be able to render lists of items easily.